fumanne/IP2Country/README.md

 # Introduce

-IP2Country is a tool convert ipaddress to country code
+IP2Country is a tool convert ipaddress to country code.
+The idea is from other private repository and thanks the author Now I rewrite it with golang to public.
+And I will add more functions and fix code in further when I am free

 ## Usage